gpetrousis/dotfiles/zsh/README.md

 For more information you can read the documentation about [Prompt Expansion](http://zsh.sourceforge.net/Doc/Release/Prompt-Expansion.html).

 ## Git Prompt

 ### Usage
-To update the git prompt change the Variables in the `.git.zsh`
+To update the git prompt change the Variables in the `.git.zsh`:

 ```
 ZSH_THEME_GIT_PROMPT_PREFIX="%B[%%b"